 - You may wish to focus on your children’s characters and religious education.

 - Your children may have opportunities in the arts, sports, dance, or drama that they wouldn’t be able to enjoy while enrolled in school.
 You homeschool to allow your children the chance to explore their dreams now before they grow up.

 - You may be homeschooling so your children are accepted into Harvard with a full-ride scholarship.

-It’s important that you know and understand why you’re homeschooling.
+It’s important that you know why you’re homeschooling.
 You can’t create a well-run homeschool for your family without this knowledge.

 Your homeschool has to fit you and your family.
-It needs to be one which brings delight into the family.
+It needs to be one that brings delight into the family.
 Makes you follow rabbit trails with wonder and curiosity.

-Let me know in the comment why you’re homeschooling and what you want your kids to receive from your homeschool.
+Let me know in the comment why you homeschool your children and what you want your kids to receive from your homeschool.
 After all, there’s no right or wrong answer!